DarrenBelow/SimpleFileServer/README.md

 ## Requirements

 - [Download PHP](https://www.php.net/downloads)
-- Extract the PHP zip file and place the contents into the `php` folder within this project directory.
+- Extract the PHP zip file and place the contents into the `php` folder you need to create within this project directory.

 ## Setup